The-cheeseDOS-Project/cheeseDOS/README.md

 ![`ban` command](https://github.com/user-attachments/assets/37b4aabf-4355-4449-92d5-07924beba984)

-## Building
+## Getting Started

-For instructions on building from source, refer to the [Build and Run Guide](https://github.com/The-cheeseDOS-Project/cheeseDOS/wiki/Build-and-Run).
+You can download the latest IMG from the [Releases](https://github.com/The-cheeseDOS-Project/cheeseDOS/releases) page.
+Then write it to a floppy, learn more [here](https://github.com/The-cheeseDOS-Project/cheeseDOS/wiki/Build-and-Run#writing).

 ## System Requirements (for booting on real hardware)